GPSDD/doc-api/source/includes/api/_subscriptions.md

 # Subscriptions

-Subscription represents to wich datasets and analyisis a user can have access to.
+Subscription represents to which datasets and analysis a user can have access to.

 <aside class="notice">
 Remember — All subscription endpoints need to be authenticated.